Henrik Sedin: Stanley Cup Final appearance and captaincy (2010–2018)

 Sedin was awarded the King Clancy Memorial Trophy at the conclusion of the 2015–16 season.
 Henrik surpassed Trevor Linden for most regular season games played in a Canucks uniform on 13 February 2016 during a game against the Toronto Maple Leafs.
 Sedin had 11 goals and 44 assists for 55 points in 74 contests in 2015–16.

 On 20 January 2017, Sedin reached the 1,000 point milestone with a goal against the Florida Panthers and former teammate Roberto Luongo.
 Sedin had 15 goals and 35 assists for 50 points in all 82 games during the 2016–17 season.
 A pregame ceremony in his honour was held on 4 February.

 On 2 April 2018, Daniel and Henrik announced that they would be retiring at the end of the season in a letter thanking the Canucks organization and their fans.
 On 5 April, the Sedin Twins played their final game in Rogers Arena against the Arizona Coyotes.
 In their last home game, Henrik recorded two assists on his brother's goals to help defeat the Coyotes 4–3.
 Henrik played his final game on 7 April, in a 3–2 shootout loss to the Edmonton Oilers; he retired alongside Daniel at the end of the 2017–18 season after 17 seasons and 1,330 regular season games with the Vancouver Canucks.
 Despite their retirement, Henrik and his brother were nominated, and named finalists, for the King Clancy Memorial Trophy, which they won on 20 June.

-Post playing career
+Post-playing career

 On 12 February 2020, Henrik's number 33 would be raised to the rafters alongside his brother Daniel's number 22 in an hour-long jersey retirement ceremony, the culmination of a week-long celebration of the twins' career.

 On 22 June 2021, it was announced that Henrik and Daniel would join the Canucks Hockey Operations department and were named special advisors to the general manager.

 On 30 May 2022, the Canucks announced that the Sedins had transitioned into new roles with player development, working daily on and off the ice with young players in Vancouver and Abbotsford.

 On 28 June 2022, it was announced that Henrik would join his brother Daniel in being inducted into the Hockey Hall of Fame later that year, together becoming the first career Canucks to make it to the hall.

+On 14 May 2026, the Canucks announced that Henrik and Daniel would be named Co-Presidents of the Canucks.